-Chairman's Report
+chairman's report

-I am pleased to present my Chairman's Report to you, the owners of the company.
-The year ended 30 June 2014, has been a very difficult year.
-The results for the full year show a decrease in revenues of \$79m, down 27%.
-This major reduction in revenue has obviously had a dramatic effect on profitability with EBITDA down 70% to \$15.2m and a net profit after tax down 97% to \$0.9m.
+I am pleased to present my Chairman's Report to you, the owners of the Company.
+The year ended 30 June 2015 has again been a very difficult year.
+The results for the full year, when compared to the previous year, were flat with revenues of \$210m and normalised EBITDA of \$15m.
+The net loss after tax of \$49m was contributed to by impairment expenses of \$40.9m and restructuring and legal fees of \$6.9m.